Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 19. Select Dynamic > Define Dynamic Loads

 20. Rename “Dynamic Load 1” to “Mexico City Velocity Data - top.”
-Change the Type to Acceleration.
+Change the Type to Velocity.
 Make sure both “Drift Correction” and “Compliant Base” options are unchecked.
 The dialog should look as follows:

 Define Dynamic Loads dialog box